Metagame: Competitive gaming

 In the world of competitive games, rule imprecisions and non-goal oriented play are not commonplace.
 As a result, the extent of metagaming narrows down mostly to studying strategies of top players and exploiting commonly used strategies for an advantage.
 Those may evolve as updates are released or new, better, strategies are discovered by top players.
 The opposite metagame of playing a relatively unknown strategy for surprisal is often called off-meta.

 This usage is particularly common in games that have large, organized play systems or tournament circuits.
 Some examples of this kind of environment are tournament scenes for tabletop or computer collectible card games like Magic: The Gathering, tabletop war-gaming such as Warhammer 40,000, or team-based multiplayer online games such as Dota 2.
-In some games, such as Heroes of the Storm, varied level design makes the battleground a significant factor in the metagame.

 The metagame in these environments is often affected by new elements added by the game's developers and publishers, such as new card expansions in card games, or adjustments to character abilities in online games.
 The metagame may also come within player communities as reactions to win over currently-popular strategies, creating ebbs and flows of strategy types over time.